sical/NameThatChart/README.md

 ## Using the dataset

-if you want to download the data set we use you can use our crawling tools located in the datasetManager directory.
+If you want to download the data set we use, you can use our crawling tools located in the <a href="https://github.com/sical/NameThatChart/tree/master/datasetManager">datasetManager</a> directory.

 This directory contains few tools :